MultiSafepay/docs/content/integrations/webshop-access.md

 - Create a [payment link]\(payment link) and verify if the issue occurs as well. (!)
   This helps narrow down if the cause lies in a payment configuration, or rather within the plugin /API integration.
   **Tip: Always indicate the result of this step when reaching out to us, best with a screenshot. **
+- Check if the payment method is available for the country and currency selected.
 - Check if a transaction is created (and declined) or if no transaction arrives to the system in the first place.

 With the results of these checks, reach out to us via [info@multisafepay.com](mailto:info@multisafepay.com).